 Spice up supper with this easy low FODMAP Shrimp Stir Fry with Bell Peppers.
 It’s quicker than takeout and tastes great – without all of the FODMAPs.

-- 2 tsp. cornstarch (mixed with 2 Tbsp. cold water)
+- 2 teaspoons cornstarch (mixed with 2 tablespoons cold water)

-- 1–2 jalapeños (or another hot chili), partially sliced in half lengthwise (tops intact), optional
+- 1–2 jalapeños, partially sliced in half lengthwise, optional

-- In a small bowl, whisk together tamari, garlic-infused olive oil, rice vinegar, cornstarch mixture, and brown sugar.
+- In a small bowl, whisk together soy sauce, garlic-infused olive oil, rice vinegar, cornstarch mixture, and brown sugar.
 Set aside.

-- Stir in green onions (green parts only) and sauce.
+- Stir in green onion tops (green parts only) and sauce.
 Bring mixture to a boil and simmer until sauce has thickened (it happens pretty quick!) and shrimp are completely cooked.
-Remove chilies.
+Remove jalapeños.
 Stir sesame oil into the mixture.
-Serve warm stirfry over rice with optional garnishes.

 Green Pepper: A low FODMAP serving is a ¼ of a medium pepper or 75 grams.

 Chilies: Reduce or omit chilies for less spice.
 Chilies are low FODMAP, however, they do contain capsaicin.
 Capsaicin can be a non-FODMAP trigger for some with IBS.